Adult self reflection guides

 Open guideCommon masking examples in adult life, explained as reflection prompts rather than proof of autism.

-Open guideA clear comparison of two experiences that can overlap, with guidance on when to seek professional support.
+Open guideA comparison of two experiences that can overlap, with notes on when to seek professional support.

 Open guideA preparation guide for adults collecting examples, history, questions, and practical notes before assessment.